hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## You really need to push yourself to grow
+* with thinking
+* gramming

 ## Exploratory Creative Drive
 * Valheim:
 * Progression.
 I had a clear idea of what I wanted to become